 Keep It Dry

-Store boxes heirlooms off of the floor.
+Store boxes of heirlooms off of the floor.
 Avoid basements and plumbing that could fail.

 Keep It Cool